willbryant/parallel_rspec/README.md

 ## Usage

-By default, ParallelRSpec will use two workers.
+By default, ParallelRSpec will use four workers.
 If you would like to use more, set an environment variable:

-    $ export WORKERS=4
+    $ export WORKERS=8

 ParallelRSpec runs each worker with its own copy of the test database to avoid locking and deadlocking problems.
 To create these and populate them with your schema, run: